samdengler/aws-serverless-workshops/DevOps/2_ContinuousDeliveryPipeline/README.md

 </details>
 <p>

+Now that you've updated the the SAM template with the changes, use Git to commit the changes and push them to remote repository.
+This will trigger CodePipeline to build and deploy your changes in AWS.

 ### 2. Commit the change to local Git repository

 1. Using your Git client, add the local changes to the Git index, and commit with a message.
 For example: